bschaatsbergen/hclfmt/README.md

 Applications that do implement their own formatter often build on the generic HCL formatting process, extending it with additional logic to support domain-specific constructs and enforce idiomatic conventions based on their configuration standards.

 1. **Parse the HCL configuration**
-   Use the [`hclwrite`](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) package to parse the HCL configuration.
-This generates a hybrid syntax tree that combines an abstract / physical syntax tree (AST).
-This allows the application to make any surgical changes where necessary.
+   Use the [`hclwrite`](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) package to parse the HCL configuration, generating a hybrid syntax tree that combines an abstract / physical syntax tree (AST).This allows the application to make any surgical changes where necessary in the next step.

 2. **Normalize the configuration**
-   Add custom logic to normalize the HCL configuration according to the application's idiomatic preferences.
-This process may include:
+   After parsing you typically execute custom logic (if any) to normalize the HCL configuration based on the application’s idiomatic preferences.
+This can include:
+   - Adjusting whitespace and indentation for readability and consistency.
    - Reordering attributes to align with conventions.
-   - Adjusting whitespace and indentation for readability and consistency.
    - Enforcing domain-specific conventions for expressions, object relationships, and configuration constructs.

 3. **Serialize back to HCL**